-We studied the scope for predation in an infinite-horizon setting with a persistent threat of entry.
-We first show that this scope depends critically on the entrant's beliefs about the incumbent's behavior.
+To shed light on this debate, we consider an infinite-horizon setting with persistent threat of entry.
+We first show that the scope for predation depends critically on the entrant's beliefs about the incumbent's behavior.
 Indeed, entrants may be willing to bear losses in the short run if they expect that the incumbent will accommodate them in the future.
 This belief can in turn eliminate the incumbent's incentive to predate and thus be self-fulfilling.
 However, predation remains feasible if the entrants have pessimistic beliefs and expect the incumbent to keep predating in the future.
 Hence, the possibility of new entry does not eliminate the scope for predation if entrants' beliefs remain pessimistic.

 Second, the scope for predation is also driven by the incumbent's own beliefs about rivals' future behavior.
 Predation is indeed more profitable, and thus more likely to occur, when the incumbent expects new entrants to stay out of the market.
 Other key factors which affect the scope for predation include the likelihood that new entrants appear in the future, the cost they incur when entering the market, the profit they expect under "normal competition," and the cost and benefits of predation from the incumbent's point of view - namely, the short-run sacrifice of profit due to predatory behavior and the long-run gain of profit following the rival's exit.
-Importantly, the scope for predation in our setting is completely independent of whether the incumbent's price is above or below cost.
-This suggests that the price-cost comparisons that play a key role in antitrust policy in U.S. and EU may be misguided.
+These factors determine in particular the likelihood that the incumbent can recoup, once the prey exits, the losses incurred during the predatory phase.
+Our analysis thus provides guidance for the design of appropriate recoupment tests, properly accounting for dynamic considerations and, in particular, for the likelihood of entry in the future - which, in turn, depends on variables such as entry costs or the expected lead time before the incumbent's reaction.
+By contrast, in our setting the scope for predation does not hinge on whether the incumbent's price is above or below cost.40 This suggests that the price-cost comparisons that play a key role in antitrust policy in U.S. and EU may be misguided.